runabol/streamabol/README.md

 ## URL Signing (Optional)

-This application supports optional HMAC-SHA256 verification for URL signing.
+To secure your video streams and prevent unauthorized access.
+This feature ensures that only clients with valid signed URLs can access the HLS manifests and video segments.
 When enabled, all incoming requests must include a valid `hmac` query parameter to be processed.

 ### Enabling HMAC Verification
 To enable HMAC verification, set the `SECRET_KEY` environment variable to your desired secret key.
 If `SECRET_KEY` is not set, HMAC verification will be disabled.